 Spending some time discussing online news articles with your class is a wonderful and fun way to build their confidence and comprehension of English resources outside the classroom.
 Peterson’s “Reading English News on the Internet: A Guide to Connectors, Verbs, Expressions, and Vocabulary for the ESL Student” is your reference and guide in the journey you and your students will take.

 Peterson discusses verbs, connectors, idioms, general news articles, sport articles and business articles in each well-crafted chapter.
-This ESL teaching book is available on Amazon for $27 and a free, downloadable version, specifically for the Japanese learner is also available here.
+A free, downloadable version, specifically for the Japanese learner is also available here.

 Intermediate Communication ESL Teaching